• Skip to primary navigation

 Notes

 Adjust the sweetness according to your taste.
-My kids do not like overly sweet desserts, so 1 1/2 cups of sugar is enough for us.
-But you may prefer it with 2 c. of sugar.
+My kids do not like overly sweet desserts, so 1 ½ cups of sugar is plenty for us.

 This tapioca dessert is great with either Cool Whip or whipped cream, so use whatever you prefer.
 And put extra on top to serve, if desired.